davidhadas/codeenginedocs/getting-started-with-guard.md

 ```
 {: screen}

-## Expose your service to the internet via guard
+## Exposing the helloeworld application to the internet via guard
 {: #guard-expose-app}
 {: step}

-- Add a guard service to securly expose your application service
+- Add a helloeworld Guard to securly expose the helloeworld application to the internet

 ```txt
 ibmcloud ce application create -n ${SERVICE_NAME}-guard --min 1 -p 22000 \